 BLOWUP (1966) was just such a film and his very first english language endeavour.
-On the surface is the story of a 60s London photographer frolicking with the ladies and the times, underneath is the real story that brought down the entire British Conservative Government in 1964, told in a very oblique manner.
+On the surface is the story of a 60s London photographer frolicking with the ladies and the times, in the actual Headlines of the day a similar story that brought down the entire British Conservative Government in 1964, told in a very oblique manner in the movie.
 A very Italian trait.

 The two young girls were beautiful and sexy.
 One was was only eighteen yrs. old and her young sexy friend was just sixteen.
-Her name was Christine Keeler and her sixteen yr. old sexy friend was Mandy Rice Davies and the real story of the movie "BLOWUP" started right here....
+Her name was Christine Keeler and her sixteen yr. old sexy friend was Mandy Rice Davies and the similarities between the Newspaper Headlines of the day and the movie "BLOWUP" started right here....

 (Click Pic for Directions)

 ... it started at night with a viscious knife fight between Jamaican born 'Psycho' Gordon's brother 'Lucky' Gordon and Johnny Edgecombe.